 Jubileum Plum Care

 Growing Jubileum plums isn’t very difficult if you live in an appropriate region for plum growing.
+Plums, in general, require plenty of sun and well-draining soil.
 If Victoria plums grow in your area, you won’t have any trouble with Jubileum plum care.

 These plums are so simple to grow that they are touted as perfect plums for beginners.
 They are disease resistant and hardy.
 An additional plus is that Jubileum plum trees are self-fertile.
 That means that Jubileum plum care does not include planting a second species plum tree nearby to get fruit.